tildearrow/furnace/doc/1-intro/quickstart.md

 a great way to learn how to make your own music is to study how others have done it. try the demo modules! not only do they sound good and show off Furnace's capabilities, but they're also great for learning tracking techniques. one recommended method is this: open a demo track you like, open a second copy, save it to a new file, use the menu option "edit > clear..." and click "clear all subsongs", and remake the track by transcribing from the original.

-remember that everything in the `instruments` folder is free for you to use in your own music, as well as instruments found in the demo songs.
+remember that everything in the `instruments` directory is free for you to use in your own music, as well as instruments found in the demo songs.

 most of all, don't be afraid to experiment. go play!